-Ruth is Reader in Poetry at King’s College London, a Fellow of the Royal Society of Literature and Zoological Society of London. and Trustee of New Networks for Nature, Patron of 21st-Century Tiger. .
+Ruth is Professor of Poetry at King’s College London, a Fellow of the Royal Society of Literature and Zoological Society of London. and Trustee of New Networks for Nature, Patron of 21st-Century Tiger. .
 Her most recent collection is Tidings, A Christmas Journey: “A literary and emotional feat, a magical narrative poem,’ (Observer) Other recent collections include The Mara Crossing, her ‘beautiful, haunted’ meditation on migration and immigration, and Darwin, A Life in Poems on her great great grandfather Charles Darwin.
 Awards include First Prize in the UK National Poetry Competition, a Cholmondeley Award from The Society of Authors, an Arts Council of England Writers’ Award and a British Council Darwin Now Research Award for her novel Where the Serpent Lives.

 Ruth started out as a classical scholar, studying ancient Greek at Oxford.
 She wrote a D.Phil on Greek tragedy and ideas of the mind doing her research at the Freie Universität, Berlin, the Sorbonne, and The British School at Athens – for which she helped on excavations at Knossos and began a lifelong relationship with Greece, especially Crete.

 She lived by teaching ancient Greek: first at Oxford and sometimes Cambridge, then at Birkbeck College London.
 In 1985 she gave up tenure to write.
 Her first publication was a poetry pamphlet Alibi (1985) followed by a collection Summer Snow (1990).
 Since then she has published nineteen books, writing non-fiction and poetry, and more recently fiction, side by side.